filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 As well as all rules listed on the [validation](../validation) page, there are additional rules that are specific to file uploads.

-Since Filament is powered by Livewire and uses its file upload system, you will want to refer to the default [Livewire file upload validation rules](https://laravel-livewire.com/docs/file-uploads#global-validation) as well.
+Since Filament is powered by Livewire and uses its file upload system, you will want to refer to the default Livewire file upload validation rules in the `config/livewire.php` file as well.
 This also controls the 12MB file size maximum.

 ### File type validation